-Learning Outcome Assessment Criteria The learner will: The learner can: Understand how individuals can take personal responsibility for food safety 1.1 Outline the importance of food safety procedures, risk assessment, safe food handling and behaviour 1.2 Describe how to report food safety hazards.
-1.3 Outline the legal responsibilities of food handlers and food business operators 2.
-Understand the importance of keeping him/herself clean and hygienic 2.1 Explain the importance of personal hygiene in food safety including its role in reducing the risk of contamination 2.2 Describe effective personal hygiene practices, for example, protective clothing, hand washing, personal illnesses, cuts and wounds 3.
-Understand the importance of keeping the work areas clean and hygienic 3.1 Explain how to keep the work area and equipment clean and tidy to include cleaning and disinfection methods, safe use and storage of cleaning chemicals and materials, and waste disposal 3.2 State how work flow, work surfaces and equipment can reduce contamination risks and aid cleaning 3.3 Outline the importance of pest control 4.
-Understand the importance of keeping food safe 4.1 State the sources and risks to food safety from contamination and cross contamination to include microbial, chemical, physical and allergenic hazards.
-4.2 Explain how to deal with food spoilage including recognition, reporting and disposal 4.3 Describe safe food handling practices and procedures for storing, preparing, cooking, chilling, reheating, holding, serving and transporting food 4.4 Explain the importance of temperature controls when storing, preparing, cooking, chilling, reheating, holding, serving and transporting food

-4.5 Describe stock control procedures including deliveries, storage, date marking and stock rotation
+Learning Outcome Assessment Criteria The learner will: The The learner can: 1.
+Understand how individuals can take personal responsibility for food safety 1.1 Outline the importance of food safety procedures, risk assessment, safe food handling, avoiding unsafe behaviour 1.2 Describe how to report food safety hazards, infestations and food spoilage 1.3 Outline the legal responsibilities of food operatives and food business operators 2.
+Understand the importance of keeping him/herself clean and hygienic 2.1 Explain the importance of personal hygiene in food safety including their role in reducing the risk of contamination 2.2 Describe effective personal hygiene practices, for example, protective clothing, hand washing, personal illnesses, cuts and wounds 3.
+Understand how the working areas are kept clean and hygienic 3.1 Explain how to keep the work area and equipment clean and tidy to include cleaning methods, safe use of chemicals, storage of cleaning materials 3.2 State the importance of safe waste disposal 3.3 Outline the importance of pest control 4.
+Understand the importance of keeping products safe 4.1 State the risk to food safety from contamination and cross-contamination to include microbial, chemical, physical and allergenic hazards, vehicles of contamination 4.2 State how contamination of food can cause illness or injury 4.3 Describe safe food handling practices and procedures 4.4 Explain the importance of temperature controls 4.5 Describe stock control procedures including deliveries, storage, date marking and stock rotation 4.6 Explain how to deal with food spoilage to include recognition, reporting and disposal